 In retirement, reality strikes: Your income is what it is.

 These 10 steps can help you stay solvent and perhaps prosperous in retirement.
 Take note of step No. 1: Spend less than you bring in.
 Like the laws of physics, this rule is inescapable.

 Have you neglected to factor into your planning a realistic idea of how to fund the inevitable “surprises” that pop up?
 For example, you’ll need an ample financial buffer to replace your car, re-roof the house or keep up with escalating property taxes in retirement.

 Retirees are sometimes surprised that, even with Medicare, they’re required to pay substantial out-of-pocket bills for prescriptions and medical, dental and vision care.
 Inflation’s another surprise: It’s soaring right now, and no one knows how long that will continue.
 This, too, will take a bite from a fixed income.

 It’s a good idea to retire any debts before quitting work if possible.

 Having a home with no mortgage lifts a big burden.
 Even without a mortgage, it’s expensive to pay real estate taxes, insurance and upkeep.
 Consider working a few more years or seriously consider selling and buying a smaller, cheaper home to ease money stress by retiring this debt.

 9. You’ve got no plan for long-term care

 Some people have the money and foresight to buy long-term care insurance.
 Others count on their children, although if that’s your expectation, make sure to talk it over with the kids early on.
 Or maybe you’re planning to spend down your resources so Medicaid will pick up nursing home costs.
-Here are seven ways you could fund your long-term care.
+Here are some ways you could fund your long-term care.